ghga-de/milestones-docs/49-jackal/technical_specification.md

      - all intermediary artifacts
   9. Automatically generate ER diagrams and markdown descriptions to document the model (checked by CI).
-  10. Automatically transpile the schemapack definition to an excel speadsheet (checked by CI).
+  10. Automatically transpile the schemapack definition to an excel speadsheet template (checked by CI).
   10. Add one or multiple example submission (datapacks) that conform to the schemapack;
   in addition to serving as documentation, they should be used in automatic